mentalidaddereyes-eng/mentalidad-chess-viewer/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application features a clean, modern design with a dark mode theme using Tailwind CSS and Shadcn UI.
 The layout prioritizes usability with a responsive grid system (1.5fr:1fr on desktop, stacked on mobile) for the board and controls.
 The chess board maintains a consistent square aspect ratio (1:1) across all screen sizes.
 Consistent spacing, card-based content grouping, and clear typography (Inter, JetBrains Mono) enhance readability and user experience.
 Interactive elements utilize a primary blue color scheme, and chess boards maintain classic Lichess colors.
-Mobile interactions are optimized with tap-to-move, robust touch drag & drop, large promotion dialogs, confined scroll areas (max-h-[40vh] for move history), and sticky controls at the bottom.
+Mobile interactions are optimized with tap-to-move, robust touch drag & drop, large promotion dialogs, confined scroll areas with max-height: 40vh for Move History and analysis panels (prevents page-level scrolling), and sticky controls at the bottom.
 The viewport is configured without maximum-scale to support accessibility features.
+All UI elements follow design guidelines: no emojis in interface elements.

 ### Technical Implementations
 - **Frontend**: React 18, TypeScript, Tailwind CSS, Shadcn UI.
 Features a custom-built PGN Chess Viewer, responsive design, and persistent theme preference.